Victims of floatplane crash included activist, winemaker

 The Washington State Wine Commission said in an email that Ross had “an incredible impact on the Washington wine community” and will be greatly missed.

-Williams was a lecturer, filmmaker, founder of the Carl Maxey Center and editor of The Black Lens, an African American-focused newspaper.

-“I am devastated to learn of Sandy Williams’ passing and we @GonzagaU extend our condolences to her family, many friends and colleagues,” he tweeted.
-“Sandy: Rest In Peace.”

-Joanne Mera was a business owner from San Diego, The Seattle Times reported.
-Her niece, Sami Sullivan, said she was visiting family in Seattle when the crash occurred.
+Mera was a business owner from San Diego, The Seattle Times reported.
+Her niece, Sami Sullivan, said she was visiting family in Seattle.
 She leaves behind three children and a husband of more than 30 years, Sullivan said.

 “Joanne Mera was someone everyone gravitated towards,” Sullivan said in a statement.
 “She was the life of any party and the soul of our family.
 She was the best mom, wife, sister and friend.”